Blessid Union of Souls: History

-Walking Off the Buzz (1999–2000)

-They released their third album, Walking Off the Buzz, in 1999.
-This album was moderately popular due to "Hey Leonardo (She Likes Me for Me)", a single from the album that reached the Top 40 but stalled at No. 33 on the Billboard Hot 100.
-The single did, however, reach the top ten on both the Billboard Mainstream Top 40 chart, where it peaked at number eight and gave the band its second top ten hit there, and the CHR/Pop chart published by Radio & Records, peaking at number seven and giving Blessid Union of Souls its third (and, to date, last) top ten on that particular chart.
+The band's third album, Walking Off the Buzz, was released in 1999.
+This album was moderately popular due to "Hey Leonardo (She Likes Me for Me)", a single from the album that reached No. 33 on the Billboard Hot 100 and reached the top ten on both the Billboard Mainstream Top 40 chart (No. 8).

-2001–2005

-Between 2001 and 2005, Blessid Union of Souls stayed away from the studio, but they released a greatest hits album that also featured a few previously unreleased songs that were recorded around 2000.
-During this time, they still toured.
-One of their shows was at Great Valley High School in Pennsylvania.
+The band released Blessid Union of Souls: The Singles, a greatest hits album, in 2001.
 Roth and Hedges left the band in 2002 and were replaced by Kyle Robinson, and then by Shaun Schaefer on drums and Bryan Billhimer on guitar.

-Perception and reemergence (2005–2008)

-At the end of this period, the band's fourth studio album Perception was released.

-In the beginning of 2008, Blessid Union of Souls began touring with members Eliot Sloan, Tony Clark, Bryan Billhimer, and Shaun Schaefer, as Jeff Pence had amicably left the band in order to focus on his multimedia production career.

-Close to the Edge (2008–2010)
+In 2003, the band released Blessid Union of Souls: Play Ball, an album about the Cincinnati Reds.
+The title track was used to promote the team in their first season in Great American Ballpark.
+This album did not receive much attention outside of Cincinnati.
+In 2006, Jeff Pence headed a project in which the band contributed two tracks for Clutch Hits, a CD that featured a variety of artists who contributed songs about the Cincinnati Reds.

-Blessid Union of Souls's fifth studio album, Close to the Edge, was released on September 16, 2008, on Torque Records.
-Eight of its twelve tracks were taken from their previous album, Perception.
-There was only one single released for the album, "Could've Been with You".
+The band's fourth studio album, Perception, was released in 2005.
+Its fifth studio album, Close to the Edge, was released on September 16, 2008, on Torque Records.

-The Mission Field (2011–2012)

 The band's debut Contemporary Christian album, The Mission Field, was released on Salvation Road Records through Sony/Provident in March 2011.
 The first single, "The Only Song", reached number 32 on the Nielsen BDS Christian AC chart.
 The video for "The Only Song" was also added to the Gospel Music Channel & JCTV.
 The second single, "Pray for You", was released on July 15, 2011.

-Home 25 (2020–present)

-To celebrate the 25th anniversary of their debut album, the band released Home 25, a limited-edition vinyl album that included vintage live versions of Home classics and Home-era demo recordings.
+To celebrate the 25th anniversary of its debut album, the band released Home 25, a limited-edition vinyl album that included vintage live versions of Home classics and Home-era demo recordings, in 2021.